PhilippeItsMe/ci-portfolio4-django/README.md

 Solution : Adding <context_object_name = "pet_business_list"> in my views.py to be able to pass it my template pet_business_list.html.

 Bug 2
-Issue : Impossible to pass the pet_business attribute to the pet_business-detail.html Solution : Adding post object to his view {"pet_business_detail": post}
+Issue : Impossible to pass the pet_business attribute to the pet_business-detail.html.
+Solution : Adding post object to his view {"pet_business_detail": post}.

 Bug 3
-Issue : Impossible to edit or delete comments
+Issue : Impossible to edit or delete comments.
-Solution : Fine tuning the views with introducing the wright source model and destination template pet_business_detail
+Solution : Fine tuning the views with introducing the wright source model and destination template pet_business_detail.

+Bug 4
+Issue : Had to change my class names from snake_case to CamelCase.
+While migrating the change, 4 dB where inversed and a inbetween dB in manytomany relationship erased.
+Solution : Create a brand new dB.

 ### Testing